Ocarina of Time Walkthrough: Best Route, Tips, Water Temple Fix

 Child Link for the Silver Gauntlets, return as Adult for Mirror Shield.
 Iron Knuckles hit like trucks but turn slowly.
 Side-hop.
 Aim for back hits.
 Twinrova is a patient mirror match—absorb same-element blasts, reflect opposite when it fuses.
 Easy once you stop panicking.

-- Biggoron’s Sword: long trade quest, huge payoff.
+• Biggoron’s Sword Quest: long trade quest, huge payoff.
 Great on Ganondorf if you don’t whiff.

-- Heart Pieces: do mini-games, plant Magic Beans as a kid, harvest as an adult.
+• Heart Pieces and Magic Beans: do mini-games, plant Magic Beans as a kid, harvest as an adult.

 If you’re playing the 3DS version, the item management is smoother and the Water Temple markers help a ton.
 The official page for that remake lives here if you need features and screenshots: Ocarina of Time 3D.